 Although the apartment we were staying in was incredibly nice, even on a student budget, there were several ladies offering their wares just a block away and I can clearly recall one in gold hot pants, who seemed to be the star of the area.
 In order to get to and from the city centre, we had to pass by a large, unlit and a rather unkempt park, which did not feel entirely comfortable at night.
 While we enjoyed our time and never felt unsafe, Brno outside the city centre was just not the most pleasant place at the time.
 The city centre was very beautiful even back then though, with quaint old streets, churches and plenty of interesting hang outs.

-However, when I visited in the winter of 2018 with my current boyfriend, the area where I stayed in 2013 was unrecognisable and all for the better.
+However, when I visited in the winter of 2018, the area where I stayed in 2013 was unrecognisable and all for the better.
 The shady park now looked quite nice, the streets were a bit cleaner and there were no ladies of the night to be found anywhere.
 The city centre looked extra polished and there were so many new cafes and restaurants I did not know where to look.
 The vibe stayed the same, very laid back and not yet touristy, but all places we visited were distinctly less grey and industrial.

 Hanging out in Brno

 By the way, the Freedom square also has a bizarre black dildo-shaped astronomical clock, which they are quite proud of, so Brno is definitely never boring.